Skip to main content

 Aims

-• To introduce students to a variety of conceptual frameworks for defining and interpreting human selfhood and identity, ranging from antiquity to the present and including the full breadth of disciplinary approaches available within the Faculty of Arts and Humanities.
+• To introduce students to a variety of conceptual frameworks for defining and interpreting human selfhood and identity from the standpoint of the challenges of and to selfhood in the present, ranging from antiquity to the present and including the multiple disciplinary and interdisciplinary approaches available within the Faculty of Arts and Humanities.

 • To develop critical skills in the close reading and analysis of texts, as well as the interpretation of other cultural artifacts such as visual art and music, with attention to their distinctive forms, as well as their disparate cultural and historical contexts.